-The following is a general guideline for co-sponsorship between Yale Organizations:
+The following is a general guideline for co-sponsorship between Yale organizations:

-- A. Conceive of your event. - B. Define your group's objectives and goals for your event (to make a profit, provide a service, raise awareness or to change administrative policies). - C. Seek other groups to become co-sponsors (To see the ever-growing list of current registered undergraduate organizations, see the Yale student group information webpage at: www.yale.edu/ug-orgs.) - D. Enter co-sponsorship negotiations with groups (this stage includes expressing your objectives, goals and purposes as well as deciding upon the terms and details of the co-sponsorship, keeping in close and constant contact with your own membership and leaders of the other student organizations). - E. Write out the terms of your co-sponsorship agreement. - F. Determine a time-line of divided assignments and stick to your schedule. - G. Keep in frequent contact with your partner organizations (attend their meetings and invite them to attend yours, schedule dinner meetings for updates and progress reports). - H. Work hard. - I. Congratulate yourself on hosting an excellent event.
+- 1. Conceive of your event. - 2.
+Define your group's objectives and goals for your event (to make a profit, provide a service, raise awareness or to change administrative policies). - 3.
+Seek other groups to become co-sponsors - 4.
+Enter co-sponsorship negotiations with groups (this stage includes expressing your objectives, goals and purposes as well as deciding upon the terms and details of the co-sponsorship, keeping in close and constant contact with your own membership and leaders of the other student organizations). - 5.
+Write out the terms of your co-sponsorship agreement. - 6.
+Determine a time-line of divided assignments and stick to your schedule. - 7.
+Keep in frequent contact with your partner organizations (attend their meetings and invite them to attend yours, schedule dinner meetings for updates and progress reports). - 8.
+Work hard. - 9.
+Congratulate yourself on hosting an excellent event.